hicommonwealth/commonwealth/packages/commonwealth/README.md

 - DISCORD_CLIENT_SECRET: for Discord OAuth login
 - DISCORD_OAUTH_SCOPES: scopes (usually just 'identify')
 - PGPASSWORD: [OPTIONAL] avoids the password prompt for all local database commands
 - ETH_ALCHEMY_API_KEY: [OPTIONAL] if set, the load-db commands will replace production Alchemy urls with their locally supported variants

 We also use certain environment variables to configure the application itself:

 - CHAIN_EVENTS: select chains for event listening.
-Must be "all", "none", or a comma-separated list of chains (e.g. "edgeware,edgeware-local")
+Must be "all", "none", or a comma-separated list of chains (e.g. " edgeware,edgeware-local")
 - NO_EVENTS: disable chain-event functionality entirely
 - NO_CLIENT: set to true to disable the front-end build